sashirestela/simple-openai/README.md

 # 📌 Simple-OpenAI
-A Java library to use the OpenAI API in the simplest possible way.
+A Java library to use the OpenAI Api in the simplest possible way.

 ## 💡 Description